Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Experiments

 \subsection{Further Analysis}

-In this subsection, we primarily conduct further experimental analysis towards SIFT.
-This involves comparing the performance differences when applying SIFT on different parameters, as well as the differences between SIFT's gradient-based component selection and random selection.
+We primarily conduct further experimental analysis towards SIFT involving comparison of performance differences when applying SIFT on different parameters, as well as the differences between SIFT gradient-based component selection and random selection.
 Finally, we discuss the impact of the sparsity rate on the performance of downstream tasks.

-\subsubsection{SIFT Vs Random}
+\subsubsection{SIFT Vs. Random}

 SIFT selects the component with the highest absolute gradient value in the first batch for the subsequent updates.
-A natural question arises: does the selection method of SIFT have an advantage over random selection?
+A natural question arises: does this selection have an advantage over random selection?
 Additionally, in previous experiments, we heuristically choose the $W_q, W_k, W_v$ and $W_o$ in the attention modules for sparse updating.
-Under the condition of maintaining the same number of trainable parameters, including more modules to apply SIFT means that each module has fewer components available for updates.
+Under the condition of maintaining the same number of trainable parameters, including more modules to apply SIFT means that each module has fewer trainable components.
 We want to know whether having fewer modules with more components or more modules with fewer components performs better in the fine-tuning process.
 In Table \labelcref{sift_random}, we compare the performance of SIFT and random selection in updating different modules.
 We choose two small datasets from the GLUE benchmark, RTE and MRPC, for evaluation.
 The final performances do not show a consistent conclusion in the choice of different update modules.
 Therefore, balancing the number of components and modules, we choose to update $W_q, W_k, W_v$ and $W_o$ as our final choice.
-Compared to random selection, SIFT's gradient-based selection method shows a clear advantage in the final performance of downstream tasks.
-However, unexpectedly, although not as effective as SIFT in terms of performances, sparse updates in randomly selected components can still effectively adapt pre-trained models to downstream tasks, with only a small performance gap.
-One hypothesis is that the property of sparsity is broadly present in pre-trained models, with quasi-sparse gradients being just one of its important representations, which still requires further research.
+Compared to random selection, SIFT gradient-based selection method shows a clear advantage in the final performance of downstream tasks.
+However, although not as effective as SIFT in terms of performances, sparse updates in randomly selected components can still effectively adapt pre-trained models to downstream tasks, with only a small performance gap.
+This further confirms that due to the shift of the prior induced by pre-training, the model is away from non-expressive submanifolds in parameter space, resulting in redundancy across dimensions.
+Searching along partial dimensions is sufficient to find a relatively good solution.